syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Attachments.md

 {% highlight vb.net %}
 [VB.NET]

-'Load the PDF document
+'Loads the PDF document

 Dim document As New PdfLoadedDocument("Sample.pdf")

-'Iterate the attachments
+'Iterates the attachments

 For Each attachment As PdfAttachment In document.Attachments

-'Extracting the attachment and saving it to the disk
+'Extracts the attachment and saves it to the disk

 Dim s As New FileStream(attachment.FileName, FileMode.Create)